-Massage Therapy in Seabrook for over 25 years
+Massage Therapy in Seabrook for 30 years

 What is offered?

 What most of my clients are looking for is a medium/firm massage—working deeply enough so they can feel it, but not so hard as to cause them to tense up and resist the pressure.
 Not to say some of my clients don’t ask for very light or extra deep work.
 When you come in, just let me know what you want, and during the massage, don’t hesitate to communicate if you need more or less pressure than what I’m giving.
 This is your massage and you should get what feels right for you.
-My continuing education has included classes in pregnancy massage and trigger point therapy.
+My continuing education has included classes in sports, pregnancy massage, and trigger point therapy.

 Do you need an appointment?

 Standard business hours are 9 to 5, which I encourage whenever possible, and in particular if you are retired or have flexibility in your work schedule.

 After 5pm and Saturday morning appointments are for clients who can’t make it during standard workday hours.

 What Covid-19 protocols do you have in place?

 Please see the Covid-19 button at the top of the page before making an appointment.
 Thank you!

 I have clients who treat themselves a few times a year and regulars with weekly or monthly standing appointments.
 Every other week works well for many people.
 But it’s up to you.
 I don’t ask you to book another appointment or try to set you up on a schedule.